yeongbin-hwang/simple-jsp/README.md

 3. Apply AJAX for improving the performance
 4. Optimize the data using local and session storage
 5. Apply the CSS

+# To-do
+1. Implement some functions like friend management.